 My research examines the ecosystem service benefits to humans that may accrue from restoring natural ecosystems.
-My lab’s current main focus is in quantifying the amount of carbon sequestered by a 25-year effort to replant riparian vegetation on the floodplain of the Sacramento River.
-Understanding carbon sequestration in this system, and how it might be compensated monetarily in a carbon credit system, will permit landowners to make better decisions about the costs and benefits of converting flood-prone orchards and farms to native vegetation.
-We are also studying carbon and nitrogen cycling in this system to understand the time course of a return to ecosystem function during reforestation.
-Another principal area of my lab group's research is in invasive species.
-Current and former projects include the functional ecology of plant invaders, prospects for non-herbicidal management of yellow starthistle, and ways to make scientific research on invasive species more useful and relevant to California managers.
+My lab’s current main focus is in quantifying the carbon sequestration that results from restoration, and how it can be compensated in voluntary or compliance markets around the world.
+We also study the ecology of invasive species, and how pest species management relates to ecosystem service provision.
+A third focus is on understanding how land managers prioritize and accomplish restoration projects, and in particular how scientific evidence and stakeholder needs figure into their decision-making.
 Undergraduates assist on these projects doing fieldwork, benchwork, and library research, and are encouraged to take on projects, present posters at conferences, and co-author articles for publication.
 SCU students who wish to get experience in environmental research should contact me to see if opportunities are available.

 Underlined text indicates undergraduate co-author.